abhishekdeokar/sockets-with-encryption/README.md

-This example is an implementation of Socket Programming with addition of SSL and AES implementations.
+This example is an implementation of Socket Programming with addition of SSL and AES implementations using Python.

 Requirements for this implementation are a private key and a server certificate generated using the private, both of which can be generated using openssl.